MasatoMakino/druaga-like-dungeon-generator/README.md

 ## How to build

-- Clone or download the source from Github.
+- Clone or download the source from GitHub.
 - `npm install`
 - `npm run publish`
 - Files output to `docs` folder, the local http server will start.